 - Core Modules*: 4 every 4 years (one in each of four core areas)

-- CPC Examination: Once every 8 years; meet the performance standard for the first examination
+- CPC Assessment: Once every 8 years; meet the performance standard for the first examination

 CE Vendors FAQ's

 Q What are the Class A requirements?

 60 Class A credits per 4-year CPC cycle.
 You can choose to apply excess Class A credits to your Class B requirement.